jordy1611/ideabox-boilerplate/README.md

 Our team will utilize an agile workflow over two weekly sprints.
 We will use a complementary color palette and presentation, with a reliance on Javascript, as well as localStorage to maintain our client's ideas between sessions.

-## Learning Goals

-* Continue to improve on building responsive client-side applications with good user feedback
-* Understand how to implement client-side data persistence using `localStorage`
-* Understand what it looks like to have a separate data model (using a class) and DOM model
-* Utilize `data-*` attributes
-* Incorporate & iterate over arrays in order to filter what is being displayed
-* Craft code with clean style, using small functions that show trends toward DRYness and SRP

 ## Planning

 Deployed Pages Link: https://leighlars.github.io/ideabox-boilerplate/